JonathanFrias/jurassic-park/README.md

 For quickly setting up an api that you can share with fellow developers and allow them to quickly play around with, I think this is an excellent choice.
 There are some plugins that can take swagger docs as input and generate rich clients for every popular language.
 This means that you have excellent developer docs that are up to date, and you have a nice integration plan for other vendors even if they don't write Ruby.

+### Security

+Security is pretty simple - a preshared key.
+Secrets can be generated using `rails secret`.
+Must be set manually in the rails console for now.
+`User.find('1user_id').update(token: "YOUR KEY")`

 ### Validations

 For validations, ActiveRecord validations were used handle the data validation.
 This is preferable for smaller apps like these where super complex validation is not required.